03. Mobility

 Needing to use a wheelchair may become the ‘norm’ rather than the exception so you need to think about your living environment.
 How can you make it as easy as possible to live comfortably, reducing unnecessary struggles?

-The key thing to consider is the structural/ building changes you may require, as these can be a major upheaval.
-This can help you to think through if they are actually viable in your current home or if it’s better for you to consider moving to a new house.
+The key thing to consider is the structural or building changes you may require, as these can be a major upheaval.
+This can help you to think through if they are viable in your current home or if it’s better for you to consider moving to a new home.
 If you think through the worst-case scenario and plan for changes around your home to allow the use of a wheelchair, any adaptations you do are likely to be more helpful, less likely to require further changes in the future and they will be more cost effective.
 Looking only in the short term or only making alterations when there is a crisis, is unlikely to be helpful in the long term.
-You may need to consider further changes later, with all the upheaval of modifications and building work, as well as increased delays and costs.

 If you do find that you need to use a wheelchair full time, then you may also need other aids and equipment to allow people to assist you e.g. hoists, adjustable beds, commode chairs.
-Using this equipment will need space – to manoeuvre around – and so if possible take this into consideration when planning and don’t compromise on space unless you absolutely have to.
-Functioning in tight spaces to do things that have to be done daily or several times a day becomes very frustrating, stressful and impacts negatively on quality of life.
+Using this equipment will need space to manoeuvre around so if possible, take this into consideration when planning and don’t compromise on space unless you absolutely have to.
+Functioning in tight spaces to do things that have to be done daily or several times a day becomes frustrating, stressful and impacts negatively on quality of life.

 It is often much easier to think about changes to your home earlier, so that plans can be made without rushing and be made in a co-ordinated way.
-This may include thinking about alterations to your home or you may even have to consider whether you need to move, as your home is not going to allow you to live comfortably using a wheelchair.
-If you need to move house this is easier if you are able to view other places, express your opinion on location, style etc. and cope with all the complications and paperwork and problems of moving.
+This may include thinking about alterations to your home or you may even have to consider whether you need to move, as your home is not going to allow you to live comfortably.
+If you need to move this is easier if you are able to view other places, express your opinion on location, style etc and cope with all the complications, paperwork and problems of moving.
 If you are going to do adaptations then being able to voice your wishes and contribute to the choices that need to be made, as well as coping with having builders in, is much easier whilst still able to do so.

-Your local Occupational Therapist (OT) based at Social Services can advise on what may be possible in your current home and may be able to assist you to get a Disabled Facility Grant or other grant, to support with financing any work, if you meet the criteria in your area for this.
-More information about Disabled Facility Grants can be found here – https://www.gov.uk/disabled-facilities-grants.
+Your local Occupational Therapist (OT) based at Social Services can advise on what may be possible in your current home.
+They may be able to assist you to get a Disabled Facilities Grant or other grant, to support with financing any work, if you meet the criteria in your area for this.
+More information about Disabled Facilities Grants can be found here – https://www.gov.uk/disabled-facilities-grants.

 In summary the sort of things you need to think about with your OT to make your living environment as life enhancing as possible are:

-1. Is your bathroom needing modification?
-Consider a level access shower or wetroom/ bath with hoist.
+- Is your bathroom needing modification?
+Consider a level access shower, wetroom or bath with hoist.

 Key messages